-The Nominating and Corporate Governance Committee, which held one meeting during 2012, consists of Mr. Arthur, who is the Chair, Mr. Burch, Mr. Lam and Mr. Zerkel, all of whom meet the independence requirements prescribed by the Nasdaq Marketplace Rules.
+The Nominating and Corporate Governance Committee, which held three meetings during 2014, consists of Mr. Arthur, who is the Chair, Mr. Burch, Mr. Lam and Mr. Zerkel, all of whom meet the independence requirements prescribed by the Nasdaq Marketplace Rules.
 The committee is responsible for recommending candidates for election to the Board of Directors for approval and nomination by the Board of Directors.
-The committee is also responsible for making recommendations to the Board of Directors or otherwise acting with respect to corporate governance matters, including board size and membership qualifications.
-In addition, the committee is responsible for new director orientation, committee structure and membership, communications with shareholders, Board and committee self-evaluations, and exercising oversight with respect to the Company's code of conduct and other policies and procedures regarding adherence with legal requirements.
+The committee is also responsible for making recommendations to the Board of Directors or otherwise acting with respect to corporate governance matters, including board size, director independence and membership qualifications.
+In addition, the committee is responsible for new director orientation, committee structure and membership, communications with shareholders, Board and committee self-evaluations, and exercising oversight with respect to the Company's code of conduct, insider trading policy, corporate governance guidelines and other policies and procedures regarding adherence with legal requirements.
 The charter of the Nominating and Corporate Governance Committee is available on the Company's website at www.shentel.com.